-The Glacier National Park, in Montana, was made by the earth cracking in some far-distant time and one side thrusting up and overlapping the other.
-It has cliffs several thousand feet high, and more than 60 glaciers feed hundreds of lakes.
+overlapping the other.
+It has cliffs several thousand feet deep, and more than 60 glaciers feed hundreds of lakes.
 One lake floats icebergs all summer.

 The Yellowstone National Park, in Wyoming, besides its geysers, has many hot springs which build glistening plateaus of highly colored mineral deposits.
-It has a canyon gorgeous with all the colors and shades of the rainbow, and it is literally the greatest wild animal sanctuary.
+It has a canyon gorgeous with all the colors and shades of the rainbow, and it is one of the greatest wild-animal sanctuaries.